HL7/davinci-epdx/source/pages/Providing_data_provenance_.md

 ---
-title: Providing data provenance
+title: Providing Data Provenance
 layout: default
-active: Providing data provenance
+active: Providing Data Provenance
 ---

-A Provenance resource should be provided with each Encounter, Medication and Procedure resource to identify the source of the information.
-The Provenance resource should also identify whether the data came via a clinical record or a claim record or was subject to manual transcription.
+A Provenance resource should be provided with each resource provided by the Health Plan's FHIR API.
+This **SHOULD** be used to identify the source of the information.
+The Provenance resource **SHOULD** also identify whether the data came via a clinical record or a claim record or was subject to manual transcription or other interpretive transformation.

 The Provenance record shall be populated as follows:
 <table>